7 essential Pomeranian truths that will change how you see this tiny breed

 Interestingly enough, they descend from the Spitz dog’s family, much larger than the modern-day pom.
 The Spitz dog had many wolf-like features and was often used to pull sleds and guard its owners.

 Queen Victoria was known as an avid pomeranian lover.
-In fact, she was one of the reasons the pomeranian became a famous and desired puppy to have.
-She even requested her pomeranian puppy to lay with her on her deathbed.
+In fact, she was one of the reasons the Pomeranian became a famous and highly desired breed of dog.
+She even requested her pomeranian puppy to lie with her on her deathbed.

 Poms made the voyage from Europe to America in 1900.
-Since its debut, you may have seen celebrities such as Hilary Duff, Paris Hilton, Gwen Stefani, and many more hold a pomeranian on a red carpet as an accessory.
+Since its debut, you may have seen celebrities such as Hilary Duff, Paris Hilton, Gwen Stefani, and many more holding a Pomeranian on a red carpet as an accessory.

 Today, the most followed dog on Instagram is a Pomeranian named Jiff.
 The pom has 9.6 million followers as well as various brand deals.